stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.layout/revisionoptions/get_movedfromtexteffect/_index.md

 ## RevisionOptions::get_MovedFromTextEffect method

-Allows to specify the effect to be applied to the areas where content was moved from **Moving**.
-Default value is **DoubleStrikeThrough**
+Allows to specify the effect to be applied to the areas where content was moved from [Moving](../../../aspose.words/revisiontype/).
+Default value is [DoubleStrikeThrough](../../revisiontexteffect/)

 ```cpp
 Aspose::Words::Layout::RevisionTextEffect Aspose::Words::Layout::RevisionOptions::get_MovedFromTextEffect()